 When it comes to festivals and feasts, no other country on earth did not participate.
-The excitement is in the air; family gatherings, new clothes, holidays and immeasurable fun being laced with them.
+The thrill is in the air; family reunions, new clothes, holidays and endless fun being strapped with them.

-Since there are special delicacies for every occasion, the fridge would be always full, crammed with indescribable snacks that are carefully baked to precision.
-These are also the times when you gorge on sweets guiltlessly while health takes a backseat in your priorities.
+Since there are unique delicacies for every occasion, the fridge would always be full, packed with indescribable snacks that are carefully baked to accuracy.
+These are also the times when you glut on sweets guiltlessly while health takes a backseat in your priorities.

-Most of the health problems trip to doctors and rigorous gymming after festivals can be avoided if you listen to your stomach.
-After effects of festivals can be worse in Indian scenario because of our, especially women’s tendency to ignore the body’s warnings until it gets excruciatingly painful.
+Most of the health problems trip to doctors and rigorous gymming after festivals can be evaded if you listen to your stomach.

 It is the festival season and yes if you can’t be epicurean now, when will you?
 Let the treatment begin from your palette without depriving you of the yummy indulgence.

 Few Smart Things That Can Prevent You from Overeating

 - Eat slowly and chew the cud – According to recent study women who have been eating slowly or consume 70% fewer calories than the women who eat faster.

 - Get more fiber and eat whole-grain foods – Whole grain foods can never be a foodie’s delight, but the fiber in it will balance overeating by making you feel full.

 - Increase your water intake – Water can be the mainstay of your dieting plans as it can keep your food cravings under control.
 Mixing it in with lemon in the morning can help you burn those extra calories too.

 - Habituate for a starter before meals – A platter of vegetable salad or a bowl of tomato soup will help you improve your digestion.